gvwilson/sensibleadventures/cloudherd/cloudherd.md

 that jostled each other in the rising wind.
 The storm that Aft had seen the lightnings knitting was on its way.

-*Behind them, the *tralpa*'s prized satchel hung precariously from a slender branch.
+*Behind them, the tralpa's prized satchel hung precariously from a slender branch.
 It might have stayed there until the wind shook it free, but a curious scaw spotted it and landed to investigate.
 The branch bent and bobbed under the bird's weight, just enough for the satchel's strap to slide free.
 The branch